 The best SEL assessments align to these new SEL standards and also are nationally normed.
 Comparing students to well-defined national norms increases data accuracy and provides a clearer, more reliable, picture of where students should be in their social and emotional development.
 SEL data, along with quality professional development that encompasses equitable best practices, provides educators with a strong roadmap for how best to help all students develop these important skills.

 Is your SEL assessment equitable?
-Contact our experts at Aperture Education and learn what makes the DESSA stand out as a high-quality, equitable measure of social and emotional competence.
+Contact our experts at Aperture Education through the form below and learn what makes the DESSA stand out as a high-quality, equitable measure of social and emotional competence.